 I would definitely suggest that the entire analysis be re-run with a far more parsimonious and ecologically valid seasonal model.
 However, this would be a lot of work, and I believe that the paper is useful even with the current seasonal model.
 Nevertheless, I do not want readers to come away with the impression that this approach is defensible.
 (It isn't.
 There is no argument in favor, except for "we already did it this way", and that it is easy to interpret - but so is the humour theory in medicine.)
 Consequently, the least I urge is a *much* stronger statement about the limitations of the seasonal model.

-We thank the reviewer to point out the limitation of the four-week dummy variables and the potential benefit of the trigonometric variables in capturing the seasonal effect.
+We thank the reviewer for pointing out the limitation of the four-week dummy variables and the potential benefit of the trigonometric variables in capturing the seasonal effect.
 We now re-conduct the entire analysis using trigonometric variables to account for the seasonal effect.
 The final results are all consistent with the results which we obtained previously.
 We find that the models with trigonometric variables do have higher forecasting accuracy compared to the previous models where we capture the seasonal effects using deterministic four-week dummy variables.
 We thank the reviewer for the suggestion which is indeed helpful.

 Section 2, the literature review, should be revisited.
 Section 2.1 is one long paragraph.
 Please break it up and structure paragraphs logically.
 Section 2.2 is entitled "The effect of marketing activities including price and promotions", but all of section 2.1 is already about promotional modelling.
 Please reorganize.
 In addition, please critically review the literature cited and consider cutting literature that does not consider *forecasting*.